Shen Tong

-Shen Tong (Simplified Chinese: 沈彤; Hanyu Pinyin: Shěn Tóng) (born 1968) is an American impact investor, activist, and writer.
-He founded business accelerators FoodFutureCo in 2015 and Food-X in 2014, the latter of which is recognized by Fast Company as one of "The World's Top 10 Most Innovative Companies of 2015 in Food".
+Shen Tong (Simplified Chinese: 沈彤; Hanyu Pinyin: Shěn Tóng; born 1968) is an American impact investor, activist, and writer.
+He founded business & Impact accelerators TheFutureCo in 2023, FoodFutureCo in 2015, and Food-X in 2014, recognized by Fast Company as one of "The World's Top 10 Most Innovative Companies of 2015 in Food".
 He was a Chinese dissident who was exiled as one of the student leaders in the democracy movement at Tiananmen Square in 1989.
-Shen was one of the People of the Year in Newsweek 1989, and he became a media, software, social entrepreneur, and investor in the late 1990s.
-He serves on the board of Food Tank.
+Shen was one of the People of the Year in Newsweek 1989, and he became a media, software, social entrepreneur, and impact investor in the late 1990s.
+He serves on multiple boards and advisory.

-Personal background
+Early life and education

 Shen Tong was born in 1968, in Beijing.
-He studied at Peking University from 1986 to 1989, and was one of the student leaders during the 1989 Tiananmen Square protests.
-He lives in New York City along with his three children.
-His father and sister Shen Qing both went to Peking University, and his mother is a medical doctor.
+He studied biology at Peking University (Beida 北大), from 1986 to 1989.
+Having witnessed the brutal crackdown of protestors in the avenue leading to Tiananmen Square, he said that it accidentally made him one of the key student leaders during the 1989 Tiananmen Square protests and massacre.

-Business and media ventures

-Shen moved from Massachusetts to New York, and since 2000 focused more on creative writing and businesses with impact and purpose.
-He founded Food-X and FoodFutureCo in New York City while collaborating with Dan Barber, Dorothy Cann Hamilton, Michael Moss, and Michel Nischan.
+Upon fleeing China for the United States, Shen transferred to Brandeis University in Waltham, Massachusetts on a Wien International Scholarship, where he finished a Bachelor of Science degree in botany and genetics in 1991.
+After graduating from Brandeis, Shen enrolled to the PhD programs in philosophy at Harvard University, and in sociology at Boston University, studying with mentors such as Harvey Mansfield, Peter Berger, Daniel Bell, Samuel P. Huntington, and Michael Sandel.

+Career

+Social entrepreneurship

+Shen Tong is a serial entrepreneur since 1990s and impact investor with more than a couple of hundred investments in health wellness & consciousness (HWC), regenerative agriculture, healthy food, media, education, Web3, community, and deep tech ventures.
+After moving to New York City from Massachusetts in 2000, he focused on business ventures with impact and purpose focusing on consciousness.
 He has several dozen publicly known commercial and impact investments.
+Collaborating with renowned figures such as Dan Barber, Dorothy Cann Hamilton, Michael Moss, and Michel Nischan, he founded Food-X in 2014, a startup accelerator that supported businesses with a positive impact on the food sector, running 11 cohorts until it ceased operations in 2020.
+In 2015, Shen also founded and served as the managing partner of FoodFutureCo, another business accelerator and impact investment firm which focuses on scale-up stage food, agriculture, social, and environmental entrepreneurship; followed by TheFutureCo (TFC) which expand into Web3 in 2021, and HWC in 2023.